.avif)

 Mailchimp Essentials plan

 The Essentials plan starts at $13 per month for 500 contacts.
-Pricing increases as your contact list grows, expect to pay about $45/month for 2,500 contacts.
+Pricing increases as your contact list grows, so expect to pay about $45/month for 2,500 contacts.

 Mailchimp offers annual discounts and a 15% reduction for nonprofits under the Mailchimp pricing nonprofit program.
 The plan includes a 10× email send cap.